“Free” is my favorite word.

 - Design your dream curriculum.
 Start your courses at a beginner level or address your learning pain points individually.
 Choose a podcast over a text, mix a song with a regular lesson.
 It’s all up to you.

 - Learn at your own pace.
 Are you a slow learner?
 Do you need to repeat words multiple times before memorizing them?
 Are you available only half an hour a day to study?
-Online English lessons can accommodate all these needs.
+Online English courses and lessons can accommodate all these needs.

 - Be part of an international English learning community.
 English-learning forums are spread all over the internet.
 Look them up if you have a question about a course, need some grammar help or simply want to chat.
 Get involved with the community to max out your learning opportunities.